top of page

 2,000+ acres of open space and natural habitat

-If passed, this measure would finance capital costs to:
+If passed, this measure would authorize a tax increase to fund:

-• Raise levees, improve floodwalls, pumps, pipes, and drains in the most vulnerable areas.
+• Raising levees, upgrading floodwalls, pumps, pipes, and drains in selected areas.

-• Increase resilience with natural flood protection, such as the restoration of wetlands to store floodwaters and improve fish and wildlife habitat.
+• Increasing resilience with natural flood protection, such as the restoration of wetlands to store floodwaters and upgrade fish and wildlife habitat.

 Specific projects include:

-• Elevate and repair an estimated 9 miles of vulnerable sections of the levee and floodwall system.
+• Elevate and repair an estimated 9 miles of selected sections of the levee and floodwall system.

-• Making levees and floodwalls stronger and more reliable by filling in low spots and widening vulnerable sections.
+• Make levees and floodwalls stronger and more reliable by filling in low spots and widening selected sections.

-• Building a new levee and floodwall along the segment of the 1948 levee breach.
+• Build a new levee and floodwall along the segment of the 1948 levee breach.

-• Improve levee surface to prevent erosion and support safe, reliable maintenance.
+• Upgrade levee surface to prevent erosion and support safe, reliable maintenance.

 Aerial_confluence_reduced-01.png